-The Exchange is proposing to adopt BX Pre-trade Risk Management under Rule 7016.
+The Exchange is proposing to amend Chapter VIII of its fee schedule to adopt PSX Pre-trade Risk Management and its related fees.
 PRM provides member firms with the ability to set a wide range of parameters for orders to facilitate pretrade protection by creating a PRM module defined to represent checks desired.
 Using PRM, member firms can increase controls on their trading activity and the trading activity of their clients and customers at the order level, including the opportunity to prevent potentially erroneous transactions.
 PRM validates orders entered on PRMenabled ports prior to allowing those orders into its matching engine and, using parameters set by the subscriber, determines if the order should be sent for fulfillment.
-If PRM rejects an order, it alerts the member firm and provides it with clearly-defined reasons for the rejection.
-These alerts are sent on Execution and Order/Message DROP copy lines/reports.
-The Exchange believes that PRM will be a useful tool to assist members in complying with the Commission's new market access rule and related Exchange requirements.
+If PRM rejects an order, it alerts the member firm and provides it with clearly-defined reasons for the rejection.3 These alerts are sent on Execution and Order/Message DROP copy lines/reports.
+The Exchange believes that PRM will be a useful tool to assist members in complying with the Commission's new market access rule 4 and related Exchange requirements.

 PRM users may choose to set PRM Order Checks, Aggregate Total Checks within a PRM Module, and subscribe to PRM Workstation Add-ons to an existing Workstation or WeblinkACT 2.0.
 PRM manages risk by checking each order, before it is accepted into the system, against certain parameters prespecified by the user within a module, such as maximum order size or value, order type restrictions, market session restrictions (pre/post market), security restrictions, including per-security limits, restricted stock list, and certain other criteria.
-These checks are in addition to the Fat Finger Check, which is available for all orders submitted through a RASH/FIX PRM-enabled port.
-In order for a member firm to subscribe, at least one PRM Module per market participant ID ("MPID") is required, but a user may have multiple PRM Module subscriptions per MPID, depending on the type and number of ports designated as PRM ports.
-A PRM

-Module is created to validate individual orders against pre-specified parameters.
+These checks are in addition to the Fat Finger Check, which is available for all orders submitted through a RASH/FIX PRM-enabled port.5 In order for a member firm to subscribe, at least one PRM Module per market participant ID ("MPID") is required, but a user may have multiple PRM Module subscriptions per MPID, depending on the type and number of ports designated as PRM ports.
+A PRM Module is created to validate individual orders against pre-specified parameters.
 Aggregate Total Checks allow users to limit overall daily trading activity based on Buy, Sell, and/or Net trading limits.
 These daily trading activity limits may be established at an aggregate limit and/or security specific limit per PRM Module.
 Member firms may subscribe to the PRM Workstation Add-on to an existing Workstation or WeblinkACT 2.0 for a fee.

-The Exchange is proposing to assess a per-port fee for PRM under Rule 7016(a).
+The Exchange is proposing to assess a per-port fee for PRM under the proposed paragraph (a) of the fee schedule.
 This monthly port-based fee is tiered, decreasing as the number of PRM-enabled ports subscribed increase and the next tier is reached.
 The Exchange is also proposing to limit the fees assessed a member firm under the tiered fee structure to a total of \$25,000 per month.
-Rule 7016(b) sets forth fees assessed for PRM Modules and Aggregate Total Check, which will be available to subscribers at no cost, and a monthly fee of \$100 per each PRM Workstation Add-on to an existing Workstation or WeblinkACT 2.0 per month.
+Proposed paragraph (b) of the fee schedule sets forth fees assessed for PRM Modules and Aggregate Total Check, which will be available to subscribers at no cost, and a monthly fee of \$100 per each PRM Workstation Addon to an existing Workstation or WeblinkACT 2.0 per month.

 The NASDAQ Stock Market ("NASDAQ") has offered Pre-trade Risk Management to its members for many years, and the Exchange is now proposing to offer member firms the identical service offered at the same fee levels.
-A member firm that is an existing subscriber of NASDAQ PRM, however, must subscribe separately to BX PRM to receive the service for its Exchange order flow.
+A member firm that is an existing subscriber of NASDAQ PRM, however, must subscribe separately to PSX PRM to receive the service for its Exchange order flow.